Powerlearnproject/se-assignment-day-2-git-and-github-NHleza/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
 Fundamental Concept are:
-Repository-Cntral location where all files and history of a project are stored Commit- A snapshot of the changes made to the code or files at a particular point in a time Branch- A separate line of development in a repository, allowing multiple version of the code to coexist.
+Repository-Cntral location where all files and history of a project are stored.
+Commit- A snapshot of the changes made to the code or files at a particular point in a time Branch- A separate line of development in a repository, allowing multiple version of the code to coexist.
 Merge: The processof combining changes from two or more branches into a single branch.